 A new briefing for civil society presents key strategies for upscaling and outscaling agroecology in the Sahel to address the climate and food crises.
 It outlines pathways not just for the what of these scaling processes, but also for the how.

-Groundswell International publishes a new briefing on how to upscale and outscale agroecology in the Sahel in West Africa.
+In collaboration with Cultivate!, Groundswell International has published a new briefing on how to upscale and outscale agroecology in the Sahel in West Africa.

-The briefing starts from an integrated approach, combining agroecology with women’s self-empowerment, nutrition, equity and governance.
-It outlines concrete steps in three general strategies for how civil society organisations can successfully support processes to scale up agroecology:
+The briefing describes a unique approach: the integration of agroecology with women’s self-empowerment, nutrition, equity and governance.
+It outlines concrete steps for how civil society organisations can successfully support processes to scale up agroecology: